SciProgCentre/controls-kt/magix/magix-java-endpoint/README.md

-# Module magix-zmq
+# Module magix-java-endpoint

-ZMQ client endpoint for Magix
+Java API to work with magix endpoints without Kotlin

 ## Usage

 ## Artifact:

-The Maven coordinates of this project are `space.kscience:magix-zmq:0.2.0`.
+The Maven coordinates of this project are `space.kscience:magix-java-endpoint:0.2.0`.

 **Gradle Kotlin DSL:**
 ```kotlin